timp/chess/README.md

 This exercise was set as an interview test, with a time limit of four hours.
 It has taken considerably more.

-The code has 100% line coverage.
+The tests achieve 100% line coverage.

 ## Done